|Nutrition Facts (per serving)|

-Punch down the dough and turn it out onto a floured surface and divide into two portions.
-Cover the dough with greased plastic and let it rest for 15 minutes.
+Punch down dough and turn out onto a floured surface and divide into two portions.
+Cover dough with greased plastic and let rest for 15 minutes.

 On a parchment-lined baking sheet, roll one portion of dough into a 9-by-13-inch rectangle or 12-inch circle.
-Spread the potato filling on the dough to within 1/2 inch of the edge.
+Spread potato filling on dough to within 1/2 inch of the edge.

-Roll the second portion of dough on a lightly floured surface and place on top of the filling.
-Pinch the edges together to seal.
-Prick the top all over with a fork to (this will allow steam to escape during baking).
-Let the bread rise, covered with greased plastic, for 30 minutes.
+Roll second portion of dough on a lightly floured surface and place on top of filling.
+Pinch edges together to seal.
+Prick top all over with a fork to (this will allow steam to escape during baking).
+Let bread rise, covered with greased plastic, for 30 minutes.

-Heat the oven to 375 F. Bake the bread 30 minutes or until it is browned on top and bottom.
-Remove it from the oven and cool the bread on a rack.
+Heat oven to 375 F. Bake bread 30 minutes or until it is browned on top and bottom.
+Remove from oven and cool bread on a rack.

 To make cabbage filling rather than potato, core and chop 1/2 pound cabbage.
 Sauté the cabbage in oil or butter and season to taste with salt.
 Allow the filling to cool before placing it on the dough.